seandrummond/ml-football-betting/README.md

 This repository contains the code, instructions and a brief paper on the results.

-The data can be obtained at [link].
+The data can be obtained at [https://drive.google.com/open?id=1ER31w4F_wUeidBUWOHkTy9JqgcUURtFa].

 The flowchart describes how the programs fit together.